TerraFirmaCraft/Documentation/1.20.x/data/common-types.md

 - A String, with the registry name of a single block.
 - A JSON object, with a single `block` key, with the registry name of a single block.
 - A JSON object, with a single `tag` key, with the name of a block tag to match.
-- A JSON object, with a `type` key which specifies a custom block ingredient type to use.
 - A JSON array, whose entries are [Block Ingredients](#block-ingredients), which are logically OR'd together.

-**Note:** TFC only adds the `tfc:block` and `tfc:tag` types, which are already usable via the above syntaxes for `block` and `tag`, and as a result, are not detailed here.
-Addons may define other block ingredient types.

 <hr>